 Be sure not only to include the damages to your own vehicle, but the other vehicle as well, to ensure you’re not blamed for additional damages later if you’re at fault.

 What Details Matter Most After a Car Wreck?

-One of the best things you can do for your auto accident attorney right after a car accident is collect as much evidence as you can.
+One of the best things you can do for your car accident law firm right after a car accident is to collect as much evidence as you can.
 Even the smallest details can be enough to prove fault or change settlement amounts, so pay special attention to the following:

 - Photos and Evidence From the Scene: It’s hard to keep your wits about you after a wreck, but it’s important to do so.
 Gather as much evidence (such as photos of damage and road conditions) at the scene as is safely possible, before it disappears.